-- AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant Level: The highest level of a contaminant that is MCL allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal: The level of a contaminant in drinking MCLG water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - pCi/l picocuries per liter (a measure of radioactivity) - ppm parts per million, or milligrams per liter (mg/l) - parts per billion, or micrograms per liter (ug/l)
+Term AL Definition Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+HAL Health Advisory Level: the concentration of a contaminant which, if exceeded, poses a health risk and may require a system to post a publinotice.
+MCL Maximum Contaminant Level: The highest level of a contaminant that allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. pCi/l picocuries per liter (a measure of radioactivity) ppm parts per million, or milligrams per liter (mg/l) ppb parts per billion, or micrograms per liter (ug/l) SMCL Secondary drinking water standards or Secondary Maximum Contaminant Levels for contaminants that affect taste, odor, or appearance of the drinkin water.
+The SMCLs do not represent health standards.